aryan-25/l95/README.md

             ```bash
             java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -status_port 9000 -port 9000 -timeout 15000
             ```
-            This will start the CoreNLP server on port 9000, and the parser loader will connect to it to parse the gold standard sentences.
+            This will start the Stanford CoreNLP server on port 9000, and the parser loader will connect to it to parse the gold standard sentences.

 - `evaluation_tools/`
     - `evaluation.py`